With summer winding down in Huntsville, now is an ideal time to get a kick start on air conditioner maintenance.

 1. Turn Off the Power

-Stop the juice to your air conditioner at the breaker box.
+Stop the power to your air conditioner at the breaker box.

 2. Clean the Outside

-Take out waste from the unit.
+Take out rubbish from the system.
 This includes branches, bushes, weeds and grass.

-You need to be cautious with these fine coils.
+You need to be cautious with these fragile coils.
 Warped or crumpled fins can impact efficiency.

 3. Fix Bent Fins